 On average, seabird and shorebird populations have dropped an astonishing 70 percent.
-With coastal development narrowing the nesting options for these birds – big favorites in South Carolina – every spot of viable habitat is increasingly precious.
+With coastal development narrowing the nesting options for these birds, every spot of viable habitat is increasingly precious.

-That’s why were so excited about an upcoming opportunity to “renourish” Crab Bank.
+That’s why were excited about an upcoming opportunity to “renourish” Crab Bank.

 Crab Bank is a narrow slice of sand in Charleston harbor that can support as many as 5,000 nesting birds in one season.
 It’s one of just five Seabird Sanctuaries protected by the South Carolina Department of Natural Resources, and it’s also designated a Globally Important Bird Area by Audubon.